ttimbers/ttimbers.github.io/about/Timbers_CV.md

     DSCI 552 - Statistical Inference and Computation I. The statistical and probabilistic foundations of inference.
 Large sample results.
 The frequentist paradigm.

     DSCI 522 - Data Science Workflows.
 Basic principles of sound data scientific workflows.
 Implementing these workflows in appropriate state-of-the-art systems and languages (e.g., Python and R).
 Deliberate effort at organization, tool choice, and process.

+    DSCI 524 - How to exploit practices from collaborative software development techniques in data scientific workflows.
+Appropriate use of the software life cycle, unit testing / continuous integration, and packaging for use by others.

     DSCI 591 - Data Science Capstone Project.
 A mentored group project based on real data and questions from a partner within or outside the university.
 Students will formulate questions and design and execute a suitable analysis plan.
 The group will work collaboratively to produce a reproducible analysis pipeline, project report, presentation and possibly other products, such as a dashboard.